A software interface that provides instant control of Eos parameters

 Version 2.0 - January 17, 2023

-This version requires the hardware reconfiguration of the MFT with the provided file.
+This version requires the internal MIDI reconfiguration of the MFT with the provided file.

 (disconnect and reconnect your MFT after uploading the file).